 For more information, please email Robin Murray at firstname.lastname@example.org.

 The EIWP workshop series will provide teachers the opportunity to read professionally, participate in small and whole group discussions, learn and practice new teaching strategies that will ultimately improve student writing and learning.

 This series will show creative ways to integrate reading and writing throughout the curriculum—and still meet the Illinois Common Core Standards.
 Come try out a variety of assignments you can use with your students!

 Each session will include demonstrations of strategies, participant writing, and time to brainstorm applications to various content areas/topics.
-Participants will receive CPDUs (two per session, six per semester).
+Participants will receive CPDHs (two per session, six per semester).

 Most sessions will be conducted by practicing teachers who have taken part in previous EIWP Summer Institutes.